Critically Endangered Turtles That Might Disappear Forever

 Batagur baska (Northern river terrapin)

-As an Amazon Associate, I earn from qualifying purchases.
-Batagur baska, commonly known as the northern river terrapin, is a critically endangered species of turtle found in parts of Southeast Asia.
-This species is noted for its striking shell and historically significant decline in numbers due to human activity.
-Scientific Classification Warning: You Might Spend…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Batagur baska, commonly known as the northern river terrapin, is a critically endangered species of turtle found in parts of Southeast Asia.
+This species is noted for its striking shell and historically significant decline in…

 -